CronCats/croncat/README.md

 # The interval to wait between checking for tasks.
 Good intervals are below 60 seconds and above 10 seconds.
 WAIT_INTERVAL_MS=450000

+# Period between checking triggers, needs to be less than 10 seconds to be effective
+# Period will need to be consistent with RPC rate limits to ensure query goes through
+TRIGGER_INTERVAL_MS=10000

 ## Notify slack when events happen
 SLACK_TOKEN=YOUR_WEBHOOK_TOKEN